microchipgnu/ethglobal-trifecta-hackathon/README.md

    bun docker:down
    ```

-Once running, access the internal app at http://localhost:5173 and the stream at rtmp://localhost:1935/live/stream (verify URLs based on your configuration).
+Once running, access the internal app at http://localhost:5173, the API at http://localhost:3000, and the stream at rtmp://localhost:1935/live/stream (verify URLs based on your configuration).

 ### Watching your stream locally